| The

 sound of the harp to your needs.
 If you would like to discuss the tonal

 qualities that you are after in a harp, call us.
-We'd love to help you
+We'd love to help

 PICK YOUR WOOD

 If you would like, you can pick a wood set for your harp.
-There is a minimum
+There is

-pick, there may be a further upcharge of anywhere from $200-1200 depending
+pick, there may be a further upcharge of anywhere from $200-1200

-on how "deluxe" of a set you pick.
-The sets will be labeled with their price
+depending on how "deluxe" of a set you pick.
+The original

-so you can pick accordingly.
-We have some spectacular wood sets from
+will be labeled with their price so you can pick accordingly.
+We

-time to time, so check with us to see what we have available in the wood that
+us to see what we have available in the wood that you think you might

-would look something like this example in Koa:
+along with their costs.
+They would look something like this example

 Please